 * This depends on how much you enjoy the beach and party life.
 The time-frames suggested for each destination are just a guide.
 It’s very easy to extend your stay on any of the islands if you are enjoying it.
 Each destination has its own subtle differences and points of interest but there is an element of ‘same same’ about the backpacker scene at each place so some travellers choose to skip a few of these destinations in favour of spending longer in one place and perhaps doing a diving course, a bit of voluntary work or if you’re low on funds perhaps finding a bit of work for one of the bars or hostels.
-Either way it’s probably best not to plan a rigid schedule in this part and just relax, enjoy the lazy beach lifestyle and move on when you feel ready.
+Either way it’s probably best not to plan a rigid schedule in this part of Thailand.
+Just relax, enjoy the lazy beach lifestyle and move on when you feel ready.

-Ko Pha Ngan
+6. Ko Pha Ngan

-Home of the famous full moon parties.
-Once a month the travellers flock to Ko Pha Ngan’s Haad Rin beach for a night of debauchery under the moonlight.
-The island gets very busy during this time although the other end of the island is much quieter.
-It’s a good idea to book accommodation in advance here around Full Moon night, something which isn’t really necessary anywhere else.
-There are big parties every week though so you don’t have to come for full moon with black moon and jungle parties also worth checking out and arguably better than the main night itself.
+Home of the infamous full moon parties.
+Once a month, travellers in Southeast Asia flock to Ko Pha Ngan’s Haad Rin beach for a night of debauchery under the moonlight.
+The island gets very busy during this time although the other end of the island is always much quieter.
+It’s a good idea to book accommodation in advance around Full Moon night, something which isn’t really necessary anywhere else in Thailand aside from during holiday and festival periods.

+9a.
 Krabi (Ao Nang or Krabi Town)

-Krabi is the name of the province and most visitors either stay in Krabi Town, its capital or Ao Nang, its principal beach resort, which is about 30 minutes by bus from the town.
+Krabi is the name of the province and most visitors either stay in Krabi Town (its capital) or Ao Nang, its principal beach resort, which is about 30 minutes by bus from the town.
 The town is full of dirt cheap accommodation and restaurants and has a few interesting things to see and do but nothing remarkable.

+9b.
 Rai Leh (Railay Beach)

-Rai Leh is only 15 minutes or so round the coast and although it is not an island, it can only be accessed by boat as it is engulfed by huge cliffs on all sides.
+Rai Leh is only 15 minutes or so around the coast and although it is not an island, it can only be accessed by boat as it is engulfed by huge cliffs on all sides.
 Active travellers and anyone who wants to do more than just bum around on a beach and get drunk should definitely check it out and might want to spend a fair while here.
 It’s a great destination for climbing, perhaps the best in Thailand and is also popular for its hiking, kayaking and snorkelling possibilities.

-Ko Phi Phi
+10. Ko Phi Phi